 1. YOU STUDIED LAW IN THE LATE 1980S AND TYPOGRAPHY DESIGN IN THE EARLY 2000S BEFORE YOU STARTED DESIGNING JEWELRY IN 2005.
 COULD YOU TAKE US THROUGH THE TRANSITIONS BETWEEN FIELDS?

 I [initially] wanted to study art but my parents advised me against it.
 Law allowed me to get a solid educational foundation while still pleasing my parents and I have no regrets about that.
 [However] in my final year, I knew I would not practice law.
-After graduating, I knew I wanted to get into the creative industry and even toyed around with the idea of becoming an interior designer or photographer.
+After graduating, I knew I wanted to get into the creative industry and perhaps own a fashion house.
+I even toyed around with the idea of becoming an interior designer or photographer.
 My husband’s job involved quite a bit of traveling so I decided [to study a profession] that could be done [remotely], [which led me] to typographic design.

 2. YOU’VE SAID THAT YOU ARE INSPIRED BY PHOTOGRAPHY BOOKS AND NATURE.
 WHO OR WHAT IS INSPIRING YOU RIGHT NOW?

-I am especially inspired by Malian photographers [like] Seydou Keïta.
+As a fashion designer, I am especially inspired by Malian photographers [like] Seydou Keïta.
 [I think] powerful photography is important, not just to capture the essence of my work, but because I am genuinely passionate about photography and the ability to tell a story.